PumpMagic/PumpMagic.github.io/_posts/2017-01-19-word-clock.md

 # Addendum

 A few months after giving this as a gift, I received reports that a few more LEDs burned out.
-I took the opportunity to use what I learned to do better.
+Instead of swapping them out, I took the opportunity to use what I learned to do better.

 I dumped the circuit into Fritzing, routed it out to a monster 9"x9" board, and got it fabbed.
 Connecting the controls to the board was kinda jank, but soldering everything was way easier, and didn't require miles of wire.
 I also used Cree SMD LEDs instead of eBay ones.
-They've been going strong for four years, and some of them have been on pretty much that entire time.
+They've been going strong for four years.
+Even the ones that have been on pretty much that entire time.

 I probably still have the layout and Gerber files somewhere.
 No promises, but if you're reading this and think they'd help, feel free to ping me.
-I'll look for em.
+I'll look for them.

-Thank you for reading!
+Thanks for reading!